Manggahan Festival

 The Manggahan Festival is an annual month-long cultural, agricultural, and food festival held in the province of Guimaras, Philippines, every May.
-It is a celebration of the mango fruit, which the province is known for, emphasizes its significance in the local economy of the province alongside agriculture and tourism.
+It is a celebration of the mango fruit, which the province is known for, and emphasizes its significance in the local economy of the province alongside agriculture and tourism.

 Guimaras mangoes are famous for being the sweetest variety in the country, earning the province the title of the "mango capital of the Philippines."

 Etymology

 The word Manggahan comes from the word mangga, which translates to mango.